aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/cgm-to-pdf/_index.md

 ---
-title: CGM to PDF
+title: CGM To PDF Files
-linktitle: CGM to PDF
+linktitle: CGM To PDF Files
 second_title: Aspose.PDF for .NET API Reference
 description: Easily convert CGM files to PDF using Aspose.PDF for .NET.
 type: docs
 weight: 20
 url: /net/document-conversion/cgm-to-pdf/
 ---

-In this tutorial, we will guide you step by step to convert CGM to PDF using Aspose.PDF for .NET.
+In this tutorial, we will guide you step by step to convert CGM to PDF files using Aspose.PDF for .NET.
 We'll explain the provided C# source code and provide step-by-step instructions to help you follow along easily.

 ## Introduction